 At the Hotel Santa Barbara, I enjoyed a room overlooking the Santa Ynez Mountains.
 With a queen-sized upholstered headboard featuring nail head trim, my bed was dressed in white linens.
 Additionally I found an accent pillow and coverlet in colors of silver and gold.

-I found robes and an in-room safe in the closet.
+In the closet found robes I found an in-room safe.
 Finally, a dresser offered storage, as well as a television.

 My bathroom at the Hotel Santa Barbara featured a standard tub/shower, though a decorative shower curtain offered a designer touch.
 The vanity had one sink and lots of counter space along with a line of signature toiletries.